vaughany/moodle-block_searchthiscourse/readme.md

 # SearchThisCourse block for Moodle 2.2

-Searches through a course and all it's resources for a keyword.
+Deep-searches through a whole course for a keyword.

 ## Introduction

-We have global searches and course searches and forum searches and a host of other search options, but what we don't have is the ability to search exactly one whole, entire course for a keyword (or keywords).
+We have global searches and course searches and forum searches and a host of other search options, but what we don't have is the ability to search exactly one whole, entire course and all that course's plugin instances for a keyword (or keywords).
+This is known as 'deep searching'.

 ## Licence